Research Topics

 Novel instruments and detectors are key for future research in elementary particle physics and virtually all other scientific domains.

-KSETA PI working in this field is Andreas Kopmann and Frank Simon.
+KSETA PIs working in this field are Andreas Kopmann and Frank Simon.